MiddletonCommunityVoice/services-list/content/eyes/specsavers-Bury.md

 ---

 ### Information
-Minor surgery
+Minor surgery amd DVLA approved for their eye tests.
+Book online or phone the shop.
 If you need to notify the DVLA call  0300 790 6806.
-Book online

 ### Opening Times
 * Open every day